dryansweet/canineViewer/README.md

 ## About this project

-Canine Viewer is a simple application created with Angular CLI and Node/Express that allows user to search a breed of dog and view a picture of the breed.
+Canine Viewer is a simple application created with Angular CLI and Node/Express that allows users to search a breed of dog and view a picture of the breed.

 This application utitlizes Dog API, an open API for finding dog pictures.